FluxML/Flux.jl/docs/src/training/training.md

 end
 ```

 ## Implicit vs Explicit

 Flux used to handle gradients, training, and optimisation rules quite differently.
 The new style described above is called "explicit" by Zygote, and the old style "implicit".
 Flux 0.13 is the transitional version which supports both.

+The blue boxes above describe the changes.
-For full details on the implicit style, see [Flux 0.13.6 documentation](https://fluxml.ai/Flux.jl/v0.13.6/training/training/).
+For more details on training in the implicit style, see [Flux 0.13.6 documentation](https://fluxml.ai/Flux.jl/v0.13.6/training/training/).

+For details about the two gradient modes, see [Zygote's documentation](https://fluxml.ai/Zygote.jl/dev/#Explicit-and-Implicit-Parameters-1).